 1-9 oz box Original Wheat Thins

-- If you are using frozen tenderloins, thaw in cool water.
-Cook chicken in salted boiling water.
-When center is just faintly pink, after inserting a knife, remove chicken from water and cool in refrigerator.
+- If you are using frozen tenderloins, thaw in warm water.
+Cook chicken in salted boiling water; when center is white, after inserting a knife, remove chicken from water and cool in refrigerator.
 Do not overcook to avoid toughness.

 - Mix all the above ingredients except the chicken.
 Note: it works best to insert a regular teaspoon in the narrow jar of Major Grey’s Mango Chutney, when measuring it.
 Be sure to use well-rounded teaspoons, as each approximates a tablespoon, for which the recipe calls.

 - Criss-cross two large pieces of plastic wrap; place chicken ball in the center of wrap.
 Surround ball with this plastic covering.
 Refrigerate on a small plate.

-- Soften ball at room temperature for two hours before serving, to facilitate the spreading.
+- Soften ball at room temperature before serving, to facilitate the spreading.